Skip to content

 • Form submission requesting contact → Immediate notification regardless of score

-2.4 Document Integration Requirements
+2.4 What Integration Requirements Should You Document?

 API Requirements:

-• CRM API access enabled
+• CRM API access enabled — Confirm with your administrator

-• Marketing automation API limits understood
+• Marketing automation API limits understood — Plan within quotas

-• Dedicated integration user accounts created
+• Dedicated integration user accounts created — Separate from individual accounts

-• Authentication methods (OAuth, API keys) determined
+• Authentication methods determined — OAuth or API keys

 Sync Frequency:

-• Real-time for high-priority data (form submissions, hot leads)
+• Real-time — For high-priority data (form submissions, hot leads)

-• Every 15 minutes for standard updates (scores, activities)
+• Every 15 minutes — For standard updates (scores, activities)

-• Nightly batch for large data loads (historical imports)
+• Nightly batch — For large data loads (historical imports)

 Error Handling:

-• Define acceptable error rate thresholds
+• Define acceptable error rate thresholds — Set clear benchmarks

-• Establish monitoring and alerting protocols
+• Establish monitoring and alerting protocols — Get notified immediately

-• Create procedures for investigating and resolving sync failures
+• Create procedures for investigating and resolving sync failures — Document resolution steps

 Security and Compliance:

-• Data encryption in transit (TLS/SSL)
+• Data encryption in transit — TLS/SSL required

-• Data encryption at rest
+• Data encryption at rest — Protect stored data

-• Access control and user permissions
+• Access control and user permissions — Role-based access

-• Audit logging requirements
+• Audit logging requirements — Track all changes

-• Data retention policies
+• Data retention policies — Define retention periods

-• GDPR/CCPA compliance for consent management
+• GDPR/CCPA compliance — Consent management framework

 3.1 Execute Data Cleanup